 Students who do not successfully complete NUR 220 cannot continue in the Nursing Program.
 To be considered for readmission, the student must reapply to the nursing program.
 Students who elect to withdraw from their program may experience a delay before reinstatement, due to enrollment limits.
 Students who remain enrolled without interruption in their program are given priority in assignment to clinical courses.
 Any student considering interruption of the program should discuss this with his/her academic advisor in advance.

 Readmission to the Program

-Students at the University of Michigan-Flint who are not enrolled for either a Fall or Winter semester must make application for readmission through the Office of Undergraduate Admissions and to the Undergraduate Nursing Student Affairs Committee.
+Students at the University of Michigan-Flint who are not enrolled for either a fall or winter semester must make application for readmission through the Office of Admissions and to the Student Affairs Committee of the Department of Nursing.
 Decisions on applications for readmission are dependent upon availability of space in clinical nursing courses and the student’s previous academic standing.
-The student may be required to make adjustments according to the curriculum in effect for the semester into which he/she is readmitted.
+The student may be required to make adjustments according to the curriculum in effect for the semester into which they are readmitted.